*please check before you plan a visit - many places may have limited opening hours*

 Amble and Warkworth are both perfectly located on the

-Coastal Route and only 15 minutes drive from the A1 which
+Coastal Route and only 15 minutes drive from the A1

-north and Newcastle, Durham and York to the south.
+to the north and Newcastle, Durham and York to the south.

 For the more adventurous or those seeking a car-free day